 What The Dragon Means to The Chinese

 I'm not sure why they added the "dragon" descriptor when they named this tea Black Dragon Pearl so I can only speculate.

 The dragon is the symbol of the Chinese nation and represents authority and good fortune.
 Many emperors used this symbol during their dynasties.

 The ancient Chinese dragons symbolize Chi – which is energy.
 The dragon stands for new beginnings.
 Because the dragon represents success and prosperity, it is one of the most popular Asian symbols.

-The dragon is said to bring power, strength, and good luck for people who are worthy of it.
+The dragon is said to bring power, strength, and good luck to people who are worthy of it.

 I gain my energy and strength every morning as I sip this lovely Black Dragon Pearl tea.
-And perhaps a little bit of luck and prosperity will come my way.
+And perhaps a little bit of luck and prosperity will come my way too!

 Where to Buy Black Dragon Pearl Tea

 The choice is yours, but you really shouldn't miss out on this exquisite tea.
-If you have a tea merchant that is a personal preference, please share with us here.
+If you have a tea merchant that is a personal preference, please share it here.

 Tea for Beginners Start Here >>